-Next, you can add a job description for the job that is being outlined in this quote.
-If you have custom fields on the quote level, you will see them under the heading for Additional information.
+Next, you can add a job title for the job that is being outlined in this quote.
+If you have custom fields on the quote level, you will see them under the heading for Overview.

 To add products or services into the quote, from the Work section tap + to add line items.

-To create a new line item, tap Create Line Item to add a new line item to the quote.
+To create a new line item, tap + in the top right to add a new line item to the quote.
 While creating the new line item, you'll be prompted to enter the line item details such as item type, name, description, unit cost, and tax-exempt status.
 Admin users will have the option to add the new line item to their default products and services list.